 - Light switches

-These guidelines are how we plan to operate for June as of now, but we know things change and every decision has a short-term expiration date as new information emerges in our rapidly changing reality.
-We’ll reassess our Back-to-Office Plan for July and August over the coming weeks.
+These guidelines are how we plan to operate through August, but we know things change and every decision has a short-term expiration date as new information emerges in our rapidly changing reality.
+We’ll reassess our Back-to-Office Plan for September over the coming weeks.

 Ultimately, the health of our employees and their families is what’s most important.
 We’ll adapt as needed and do whatever helps our team feel safe, comfortable, and productive.